AAP's Haryana unit holds protest against Kejriwal's arrest | Politics

 - India

-The AAP workers on Tuesday staged a protest here and in other parts of Haryana against the arrest of Delhi Chief Minister Arvind Kejriwal.
+Aam Aadmi Party workers on Tuesday staged protests across Haryana against the arrest of Delhi Chief Minister Arvind Kejriwal and accused the Narendra Modi government of trying to destroy their party.

-The AAP workers gathered near the the BJP's Ambala City office and staged a protest during which they raised slogans against the BJP-led government at the Centre.
+Kejriwal, who is also the AAP national convener, was arrested by the Enforcement Directorate (ED) on March 21 in connection with an excise policy-linked money laundering case.
+He has been remanded in the ED custody till March 28.
+Following his arrest, the AAP gave a call for a nationwide protest against the BJP On Tuesday, AAP workers gathered near the BJP's offices in Ambala City, Karnal, Kaithal, Rohtak, Faridabad and other parts of Haryana and raised slogans against the Union government.

-Protests by the Aam Aadmi Party (AAP) were also held in other parts of Haryana, including Karnal, Rohtak and Faridabad.
+The party's state unit president Sushil Gupta said Arvind Kejriwal is the leader of the entire country and he wants people to get better education, better medical care and a corruption-free administration.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)